filamentphp/filament/packages/forms/docs/09-testing.md

 });
 ```

-To check if the component exists and passes a given truth test, you can pass a function to the second argument of `assertFormComponentExists()`, returning true or false if the component passes the test or not.:
+To check if the component exists and passes a given truth test, you can pass a function to the second argument of `assertFormComponentExists()`, returning true or false if the component passes the test or not:

 ```php
 use Filament\Forms\Components\Component;